metal3-io/baremetal-operator/docs/api.md

   discovered device that matches is used.
 Hints can be combined, and if multiple hints are provided then a device must match all hints in order to be selected.
   * *deviceName* -- A string containing a Linux device name like `/dev/vda`.
+The hint must match the actual value exactly.
   * *hctl* -- A string containing a SCSI bus address like `0:0:0:0`.
+The hint must match the actual value exactly.
   * *model* -- A string containing a vendor-specific device identifier.
+The hint can be a substring of the actual value.
   * *vendor* -- A string containing the name of the vendor or manufacturer of the device.
+The hint can be a substring of the actual value.
   * *serialNumber* -- A string contianing the device serial number.
+The hint must match the actual value exactly.
   * *minSizeGigabytes* -- An integer representing the minimum size of the device in Gigabytes.
   * *wwn* -- A string containing the unique storage identifier.
+The hint must match the actual value exactly.
   * *wwnWithExtension* -- A string containing the unique storage identifier with the vendor extension appended.
+The hint must match the actual value exactly.
   * *wwnVendorExtension* -- A string containing the unique vendor storage indentifier.
+The hint must match the actual value exactly.
   * *rotational* -- A boolean indicating whether the device should be a rotating disk (`true`) or not (`false`).